Heating Radiator Section Calculator

 Calculator Functions

-• a block of windows "Radiator Type";
+• a selection panel for “Radiator Type”;

-• ten data input fields;
+• ten input fields for your data;

-• a block of windows "Connection Type";
+• a panel to choose “Connection Type”;

-• four fields displaying the calculated results.
+• four output fields displaying the calculated results.

 How to Use the Calculator